thrly/tempest/README.md

 ![TEMPEST Image](/tempest-pcb-v01.png)

 > [!CAUTION]
-> v.0.1 : Currently awaiting PCB to tests.
-There are some potential collisions on the board design which may cause issues.
+> v.0.1 : Error in circuit layout: ring, middle, index keys do NOT work.
+DO NOT BUILD THIS VERSION.

 ## Design